Hofls/useful-info/cookbooks/project-review.md

 * Web interface is restful
 * Each complex method/class has comments (javadoc)
 * If something goes wrong - backend returns descriptive error messages
+* There is no old "// TODO" comments

 ### Security
 * Database backup is done periodically